-Closing: I have an open door policy.
-Come see me anytime if you have any questions or would like extra tutoring regarding the course materials.
-If I can’t help you for some reason, I can find someone who can.
-Take advantage of tutoring offered in all subject areas before or after school.
+Closing: We have an open door policy.
+Contact your AVID teacher anytime if you have any questions or would like extra tutoring regarding the course materials.
+If we can’t help you for some reason, we can find someone who can.

 Tutoring Help: In an effort to support student learning, Shepherd will be utilizing after school Student Tutorials and Academic Review (S.T.A.R.).
 The S.T.A.R. program will be held Tuesdays and Thursdays after school from 3:55-4:45 in the library.
 In the S.T.A.R. program students will receive academic tutoring and may have the opportunity to participate in re-assessment (at individual teacher discretion).
 Students who fail to complete homework assignments and students with low test scores will be required to attend the S.T.A.R. program after school.
 If a student is assigned to the S.T.A.R. program, the student will notify the parent the day they are assigned.
 All students may attend the S.T.A.R. program for additional academic support.
 We hope that this will be a positive step in supporting your student’s academic progress.
 You will receive additional information regarding the S.T.A.R. program once school starts.